 Buying property in Queensland?
-Five things to know before you sign a contract, by Senior Conveyancing Paralegal, Jessica Kimpton.
+Five things to know before you sign a contract, by Property Law Department Manager and Senior Conveyancing Paralegal, Jessica Kimpton.

 When you are buying property in Queensland (i.e. vacant land, a house or unit), it is not unusual for buyers to sign Contracts prepared by the real estate agent without obtaining their own independent legal advice about the terms and conditions in the Contract they are signing.
 Buyers are often assured by the agent that there is a 5 day cooling off period and that the Contract is also subject to approval of finance and a satisfactory pest and building report (with advice usually given that any of these conditions can be relied upon by the buyers to effectively walk away from the Contract).
 However, as with any Contract that you sign, the devil is in the detail.
 A standard REIQ/Law Society Contract in Queensland is a 16 page document (without annexures and special conditions).
 It never ceases to amaze us as lawyers that cautious and intelligent people sign a Contract to buy a property for in excess of $1 million and do not think to obtain proper legal advice before signing that Contract!

-Every Contract in Queensland (except Auction Contracts) are usually subject to a 5 business day cooling off period from the date of the Contract or the date that the fully executed Contract is received by the buyers or their lawyers.
+Every Contract in Queensland (except Auction Contracts and a few other exceptions) are usually subject to a 5 business day cooling off period from the date of the Contract or the date that the fully executed Contract is received by the buyers or their lawyers.
 Sometimes this can be a contentious issue about exactly when the 5 days commences running but usually Contracts are faxed or emailed to the buyers and/or their lawyers as soon as they have been signed and dated.

 What many people overlook is that if you elect to terminate the Contract within the cooling off period, you forfeit .25% of the purchase price.
 On a $500,000 Contract this amounts to $1,250.
 On a $1 million Contract it amounts to $2,500.
 This can be an expensive exercise if you change your mind and elect to terminate the Contract!
 You could easily obtain legal advice for far less than these amounts before signing a Contract.
 People are usually pressured by the agent to sign and don’t wish to “lose the property”.